 Best Android: LG G5

 If we were being consistent, the best Android would definitely be either the Samsung Galaxy S7 Edge, the Galaxy S7 and the Note 7.
 However, with so many other excellent Android phones offered up by Verizon, the is a golden opportunity to shine the spotlight on an unsung Android hero: the surprisingly impressive LG G5.
 This phone represents everything people loved about Android from the get go; customization.
 Something as simple as removing and replacing the battery sort of warms the heart of all of us who always loved tinkering with our phones in days past.
 This phone also runs at lightning speeds on a glorious 5.3-inch IPS display with a 16MP camera that’s nothing to scoff at.
 This could be the Android dark horse over at Verizon.
 The LG G5 starts at $26.00/month.

 Best value phone: Apple iPhone SE

 Still haven’t found the perfect deal?
 The iPhone SE might be the phone you’re looking for.
 Apple’s newest value phone is simple reminder of a day when our cell phones actually fit in our pockets, but don’t let its size fool you.
 This powerful phone runs on the same guts that power the brilliant iPhone 6S and is home to a swanky 12MP camera with 4K video capture.
 The best part?
 The 16GB version starts at only $16.66, making this, in our opinion, the very best value Verizon has to offer.
-Take a peek at our full test for the iPhone SE.
+Take a peek at other reliable website for full test for the iPhone SE.

 Best affordable phone: Microsoft Lumia 735